mveco/RDFGraphGen/README.md

 - A SHACL shape has to have a 'a sh:NodeShape' property and object in order to be recognized as a Node Shape.
 - sh:severity is ignored because it has no useful info.
 - SHACL Property Paths are not supported
-- sh:datatype can have many fifferent values, not all are recognized.
+- sh:datatype can have many different values, not all are recognized.
 - sh:nodeKind is ignored
 - The triples generated based on properties with a sh:minCount constraint can sometimes have a smaller value than the defined minimum count.
 This is because sometimes the generator generates the same triple multiple times.